AdobeDocs/analytics.en/help/analyze/activity-map/getting-started.md

 1. Select **[!UICONTROL Save]**.
 1. If needed, build your changes to a library and publish your changes to production.

-See [Adobe Analytics extension overview](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/analytics/overview) for more information.
+See the [Adobe Analytics extension overview](https://experienceleague.adobe.com/en/docs/experience-platform/tags/extensions/client/analytics/overview) for more information.

 +++